mecid/mecid.github.io/_posts/2021-05-12-combining-multiple-combine-publishers-in-swift.md

 {% include friends.html %}

 #### Zip
 *Zip* operator is handy when you have a couple of publishers and need to wait for values from both of them.
 For example, assume that you are working on some kind of store app.
 You have a product screen where you show product details and the list of related products.
 In this case, you might want to display details and associated products at the same time.
-You can achieve this behavior using the zip operator.
+You can achieve this behavior using the *Zip* operator.

 ```swift
 final class ProductViewModel: ObservableObject {